Optimism & Kindness

 • Endorphins — Natural pain killers

-Source: Dr. Bhawani Ballamudi, SSM Health; Research published in Journal of Experimental Psychology (2018).
+Source: Dr. Bhawani Ballamudi, SSM Health; Journal of Experimental Psychology (2018).

 The Contagious Nature of Kindness

-Research by Dr. Jonathan Haidt, professor of psychology at NYU, shows that seeing someone help another person creates a state of "elevation"—that warm, uplifting feeling in the presence of awe-inspiring goodness.
-This elevation then inspires us to help others, creating a chain reaction of giving.
+Research by Dr. Jonathan Haidt (NYU) shows that witnessing someone help another creates a state of "elevation" — an uplifting feeling that then inspires us to help others, creating a chain reaction of giving.

-Social scientists James Fowler (UC San Diego) and Nicholas Christakis (Harvard) have demonstrated that acts of generosity and kindness beget more generosity in a chain reaction of goodness.
+Social scientists James Fowler (UC San Diego) and Nicholas Christakis (Harvard) have demonstrated that acts of generosity and kindness beget more generosity in a social contagion of goodness.

 Sources: Haidt, J. (2003).
 Elevation research; Fowler & Christakis studies on social contagion of kindness.